Sports Massage for Runners: Why Experts Recommend It

 Depending on the session objectives and the massage therapist’s expertise, sports massage may use stretching and components from other massage styles.

-It’s ideal for runners who want to maintain excellent health not to miss their training and competitions.
+It’s ideal for runners who want to maintain excellent health and not miss training and competitions.
 Sports massage is often divided into three categories:

 Neuromuscular & Trigger Point Therapy